zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-android/rc3_en.md

 This document will walk you through the integration of Facebook SDK for Cocos2d-JS, from creating app, configuring SDK to the apk packing.

-**Notice**: Facebook SDK for Cocos2d-JS can only work with Cocos2d-JS v3.0 RC2 and later versions.
+**Notice**: This document can only work with Cocos2d-JS v3.0 RC3 and later versions.

 ##Create an application on Facebook